 We’ve added a new church planting partner in Broomsfield CO.
 We’ve raised our level of investment in the church planting movement taking place in West Bengal.
 We’ve raised our giving to the International Mission Board which sends out thousands of missionaries to some of the hardest to reach areas of our world.
 And we’ve raised our level of commitment to reaching the unreached peoples in the mountain regions of Lesotho.

-2019 will still include trips to Brazil, South Texas and other old partnerships.
+2019 will still include trips to Brazil, South Texas and other new partnerships.
 However, we’re raising our level of investment in sending and supporting missionaries and church planters in the hardest to reach parts of the world.

 2019 General Fund Budget

 When it comes to our general fund budget, we saw an overall increase in giving to the General Fund for 2018.
 You can look at the proposed 2019 budget for yourself here.
 Below is a brief breakdown of some of the changes.

 There was an overall increase of $19,000.
 The majority of this increase was in personnel, operational and ministry expenses.